-3. Purpose
+5. Purpose

-3.1 The purpose of this part is to address the AEC which arises from high barriers to entry and expansion for private hospitals, and weak competitive constraints on private hospitals in many local markets, including central London, in the provision of privately-funded healthcare by private hospital operators, including in PPUs by giving the CMA power:
+- 5.1 The purpose of this part is to address the AEC which arises from high barriers to entry and expansion for private hospitals, and weak competitive constraints on private hospitals in many local markets, including central London, in the provision of privately-funded healthcare by private hospital operators, including in PPUs by giving the CMA power: - (a) to review PPU arrangements other than those which give rise to a relevant merger situation for the purposes of section 23 of the Act; and - (b) to take appropriate action, following such a review, where a private hospital operator facing weak competitive constraints in a local area has entered into or intends to enter into PPU arrangements in the same area, and the arrangements result, or may be expected to result, in a substantial lessening of competition in the provision of privately-funded healthcare services in that area.

-- (a) to review PPU arrangements other than those which give rise to a relevant merger situation for the purposes of section 23 of the Act; and - (b) to take appropriate action, following such a review, where a private hospital operator facing weak competitive constraints in its catchment area has entered into or intends to enter into PPU arrangements in the same area, so that the arrangements result, or may be expected to result, in a substantial lessening of competition in the provision of privatelyfunded healthcare services in that area. - 3.2 The appropriate action which may be taken by the CMA includes prohibiting the making or performance of the arrangements and accepting undertakings from the parties concerned.
+5.2 The appropriate action which may be taken by the CMA includes prohibiting the making or performance of the arrangements and accepting undertakings from the parties concerned.

-4. Duty to provide information
+6. Duty to provide information

-- 4.1 The CMA may, by Notice to any person it reasonably considers to be a party to PPU arrangements, or proposing to enter into PPU arrangements, require them to supply to the CMA such information as the CMA may require for the purposes of this Order. - 4.2 Any person to whom a Notice is given under paragraph 1 of this article shall be under a duty to supply the information required save that no person shall be required to supply any information which he could not be compelled to supply in evidence in civil proceedings before the High Court in England and Wales, or Northern Ireland, or the Court of Session in Scotland. - 4.3 The Notice shall state - (a) the information required; - (b) the period within which the information is to be provided; and - (c) the possible consequences, in accordance with section 167 of the Act, of not providing the information within the stated period and in the required manner. - 4.4 A person may give notice to the CMA prior to entering into PPU arrangements of material facts concerning the proposed arrangements.
+- 6.1 The CMA may, by Notice to any person it reasonably considers to be a party to PPU arrangements, or proposing to enter into PPU arrangements, require that person to supply to the CMA such information as the CMA may require for the purposes of this Order. - 6.2 Any person to whom a Notice is given under article 6.1 shall be under a duty to supply the information required save that no person shall be required to supply any information which he could not be compelled to supply in evidence in civil proceedings before the High Court in England and Wales, or Northern Ireland, or the Court of Session in Scotland. - 6.3 The Notice shall state - - (a) the information required; - (b) the period within which the information is to be provided; and - (c) the possible consequences, in accordance with section 167 of the Act, of not providing the information within the stated period and in the required manner. - A person may give notice to the CMA prior to entering into PPU arrangements of material facts concerning the proposed arrangements.

-5. Review
+7. Review